Clint Eastwood's speech at the 2012 Republican National Convention: Responses

-In a September 7, 2012, interview with his hometown newspaper, The Carmel Pine Cone, following his speech at the Republican Nation Convention, Eastwood said that "President Obama is the greatest hoax ever perpetrated on the American people," and "Romney and Ryan would do a much better job running the country, and that's what everybody needs to know.
+In a September 7, 2012, interview with his hometown newspaper, The Carmel Pine Cone, following his speech at the Republican National Convention, Eastwood said that "President Obama is the greatest hoax ever perpetrated on the American people," and "Romney and Ryan would do a much better job running the country, and that's what everybody needs to know.
 I may have irritated a lot of the lefties, but I was aiming for people in the middle."

 Following Obama's poor performance in the first general presidential debate of the 2012 cycle, Eastwood's empty chair symbol was revived.
 The New Yorker featured a caricature of Romney debating Eastwood's chair (drawn by Barry Blitt) for its October 15, 2012, edition.

-In response to Clint Eastwood's speech, President Obama tweeted a photo himself sitting in the presidential chair at the Cabinet's Table with the caption "This seat's taken."
+In response to Clint Eastwood's speech, President Obama tweeted a photo himself sitting in the presidential chair at the Cabinet's table with the caption "This seat's taken."

 On November 7, 2012, the day after President Barack Obama won reelection, Daniel Day-Lewis brought a chair onstage at the 2012 BAFTA Britannia Awards and congratulated it.
-Day-Lewis added: "I love Clint Eastwood, this is no satirical comment on him or his politics...When I saw him talking to a chair in front of a roomful of strangers, I thought: 'I've got to try that.
+Day-Lewis added: "I love Clint Eastwood, this is no satirical comment on him or his politics...
+When I saw him talking to a chair in front of a roomful of strangers, I thought: 'I've got to try that.

-The chair prop itself was transported from Florida to the offices of Reince Priebus, the former chairman of the Republican National Committee.
-While the chair is among many pieces of political memorabilia in Priebus' office, it is the first item he points out to reporters.
+The chair prop itself was transported from Florida to the offices of Reince Priebus, the then-chairman of the Republican National Committee.
+While the chair was among many pieces of political memorabilia in Priebus' office, it was the first item would point out to reporters.